tmtsoftware/csw/docs/src/main/commons/create-component.md

 ## Building and Running component in standalone mode

 Once the component is ready, it is started using the `ContainerCmd` object in standalone mode.
 The details about starting the `ContainerCmd` in standalone mode can be found [here](https://tmtsoftware.github.io/csw-prod/framework/deploying-components.html).

+There are various ways to build and run the project.
+A simple way during development is to to use sbt to run it.
+The sbt command `runMain` can be used to specify an application with a main method and run it with arguments specified at the command line.
+When this command is executed, sbt will take care of any downloading of dependencies, compiling, or building necessary to run your application.

+Our template includes a wrapper application around ContainerCmd that we can use in the deployment module.
+To run our HCD in standalone mode, go to the project root directory and type `sbt "<deploy-module>/runMain <mainClass> --local --standalone <path-to-config-file>"`, where

+- `<deploy-module>` is the name of the deployment module created by the template (`galil-deploy` if using defaults)
+- `<mainClass>` is the full class name of our ContainerCmd application, which the template names `<prefix>.<name>deploy.<Name>ContainerCmdApp`.
+If you accept the defaults for the template, it will be `org.tmt.nfiraos.galildeploy.GalilContainerCmdApp`.
+If you are having problems determining the class name, use `sbt run` and it will prompt you the possibilities.
+- `<path-to-config-file>` is the filename, which can be an absolute path or relative to the directory of the deployment module.
+If using defaults, this would be `src/main/resources/GalilHcdStandalone.conf`.

+So if using the template defaults, the full command would be `sbt "galil-deploy/runMain org.tmt.nfiraos.galildeploy.GalilContainerCmdApp --local --standalone src/main/resources/GalilHcdStandalone.conf"`

 To run the component using the deployment package, perform the following steps: